taey16/taey16.github.io/_posts/2023-05-01-[-Generative-models-Diffusion]-Dataset-Generation-for-Recognition.md

 ### Identity-Preserving Face-Recognition Dataset Generation via Conditional Diffusion Probabilistic Models (Ongoing)

 #### Introduction
-As far as all of we know, discriminative models always required large amount of labeled data in general.
-The deep learning success in previous decay is also based on labor-intensive currated annotations and crawled images for training.
-Nowadays, there exist few research works to overcoming a need for composing a training dataset manually, but their success is limited.
-We got started to ice-breaking such a limitation.
-Our hypothesis is that if we can generate a sample from $$ p_{\theta}(x) $$ without error, then performance of a trained discriminative model on synthetically generated samples meets that of the counterpart model trained on a real data.
-By referring current notable improvement to mimic sampling on true distribution with Diffusion Probabilistic Model (DPM), we adopted the DPM to generate training dataset for recognition.
+As far as we know, discriminative models always required a large amount of labeled data in general.
+The deep learning success in previous decay is also based on labor-intensive curated annotations and crawled images for training.
+Nowadays, there exist few research works to overcome the need for composing a training dataset manually, but their success is limited.
+We got started ice-breaking such a limitation.
+We hypothesize that if we can generate a sample from $$ p_{\theta}(x) $$ without error, then a performance of a trained discriminative model on synthetically generated samples meets that of the counterpart model trained on real data.
+By referring to the current notable improvement to mimic sampling on true distribution with Diffusion Probabilistic Model (DPM), we adopted the DPM to generate a training dataset for recognition.

 #### Latent Variable Models (LVMs), and Diffusion Probabilistic Models (DPMs)
-Inspired by the diffusion (Brownian motion) as a natural phenomenon in themodynamics, the diffusion process can be modelled as finding a posterior as the time-introducing LVMs,
+Inspired by the diffusion (Brownian motion) as a natural phenomenon in thermodynamics, the diffusion process can be modeled as finding a posterior as the time-introducing LVMs,

 \begin{align}
 \label{diffusionforward}
 q(x_{T}, x_{t-1}, \cdots, x_{1}, x_{0}).
 \end{align}

-The diffusion process is a special case of the Probablistic Graphical Model (PGM), where distribution of the latent variable is known, such that
+The diffusion process is a special case of the Probabilistic Graphical Model (PGM), where the distribution of the latent variable is known, such that

 \begin{align}
 \label{samplelatent}